gohugoio/hugoThemes/README.md

 * Add `/images/screenshot.png` and `/images/tn.png`;
 * Open up a new Issue with a link to the theme's repository on GitHub.

 If your theme doesn't fit into the `Hugo Basic Example` site, we encourage theme authors to supply a self-contained Hugo site in `/exampleSite`. **NOTE:** The folder name here is important, as this folder will be picked up and used by the script that generates the Hugo Theme Site.
 See [Artist theme's exampleSite](https://github.com/digitalcraftsman/hugo-artists-theme/tree/master/exampleSite) for a good example.
+And please make the site's content as neutral as possible.

 Each theme needs: